juexinwang/scGNN/README.md

 - **filetype** defines file type (CSV or 10X(default))
 - **geneSelectnum** selects a number of most variant genes.
 The default gene number is 2000
 - **inferLTMGTag** (Optional) add --inferLTMGTag to infer LTMG in preprocessing.
 Need to install r-scgnnltmg.
-The running time of inferring LTMG is depended on the cell number and gene number selected, i.e. extra ~10 minutes in GSE138852 and extra ~13 minutes in data liver.
+The running time of inferring LTMG is depended on the cell number and gene number selected, i.e. ~10 minutes in GSE138852 and extra ~13 minutes in data liver.

 #### CSV format